Lolindhir/PnP/docs/assets/rules/Creation/Multiclassing.md

 ### Proficiency Bonus

-Your proficiency bonus is always based on your total character level, as shown in the Character Advancement table in chapter 1, not your level in a particular class.
+Your proficiency bonus is always based on your total character level, not your level in a particular class.
 For example, if you are a fighter 3/rogue 2, you have the proficiency bonus of a 5th- level character, which is +3.

 ### Proficiencies

-When you gain your first level in a class other than your initial class, you gain only some of new class's starting proficiencies, as shown in the Multiclassing Proficiencies table.
+When you gain your first level in a class other than your initial class, you gain only some of new class's starting proficiencies, as shown in the [Multiclassing Proficiencies table](https://lolindhir.github.io/PnP/rules/creation/multiclassing/multiclassing_proficiencies).

 ### Class Features